ionic-team/ionic-learn/content/formulas/nav-bar-vs-header-bar.md

 A lot has changed since the last example.
 We'll break it down into steps.

-#### 1. Configure ui-router
+#### 1. Configure Ionic's router

-To activate Ionic's navigation system, we need to configure ui-router's states.
+To activate Ionic's navigation system, we need to configure the router's states.
 To do this, we setup the states with `$stateProvider`, with `$urlRouterProvider` letting us specify the default route when loading the module.
-For the uniniated to ui-router, it includes other options to help make complex tasks simple.
+For the uniniated to the router, it includes other options to help make complex tasks simple.
 To load the template, we specify the file.
 Angular will search `$templateCache` for this, and only request it if it's not already available in the cache.

+In another formula we will go over Ionic's navigation in depth.
+For now, we will focus on adding a navbar.

 #### 2. Setup home.html view